 |Optimise your landing pages||

-Displaying a prominent link to your Store Locator Page on your mobile website and featuring products that are more likely to drive in-store visits and sales.
+Displaying a prominent link to your Shop Locator Page on your mobile website and featuring products that are more likely to drive in-store visits and sales.

 Clicks through to the shop locator page can be interpreted as interest in visiting one of your business locations.
 Factor these into your offline return estimates.